ryanwng/Team-Krobotics-WRO-FE-2023/README.md

 video - contains youtube links for videos of our robot

-others - other required photos

 ----

 # Program arrangement and Algorithm Planning
 The robot runs on a Raspberry Pi board, we also use an Arducam for Raspberry Pi Camera, OV5647 Pi Camera Module.
 It detects the surrounding environment including walls and red/green obstacles.
 The motor and steering servo are both connected to our Arduino Uno board.
-To count the number of laps, we see how many times the robot is in the “turning state.”
-Once it reaches 12, we stop the program(set speed to zero and angle to forward).
+To count the number of laps, we see how many times the robot detects a low area of ROI one either side (which indicates when it turns).
+Once it reaches 12, we stop the program after a set amount of time.

-When the robot is turned on, it will communicate with the Raspberry Pi, and then waits for the code to run.
-The servo motor is set to center and the motor speed is set to zero.
+When the robot is turned on, it will communicate with the Raspberry Pi, and then waits for a button to be pressed.
+Once the button is pressed, the servo motor is set to center and the motor speed is set to zero.

 **Step 1 - Starting Run:**